TechUnRestricted/WinDiskWriter/README.md

       🌐 <strong>Implement a feature that allows to skip the online account requirement from Windows 11 22H2+</strong><br>
          <sub>
            This feature will allow users to skip the requirement for signing in to their Microsoft Account on the install stage.<br>
-           Since this feature isn't implemented, use "OOBE /BYPASSNRO" by pressing Shift+F10 on the OOBE wizard for now.
+           Since this feature isn't implemented, use "<strong>OOBE/BYPASSNRO</strong>" by pressing Shift+F10 on the Microsoft Account login stage.
          </sub>
    </li>
   <br>